 Running concurrent to the MEUS poster and presentations sessions is Design Expo.
 Have an exciting day cheering for the ME 250 teams in their project competition, view the ME 350 four-bar linkage that automatically positions a cup to catch falling balls, and engage with our seniors as they display their ME 450 capstone design projects.

-Top off the evening with our MEUS reception and poster session, celebrating a successful semester for our Mechanical Engineering Community.*
+Top off the evening with our MEUS reception, celebrating a successful semester for our Mechanical Engineering Community.*

 The goal of MEUS is to provide an intimate forum for a vibrant exchange of ideas and results within our University of Michigan Mechanical Engineering Community.
 We are thrilled with the exceptional response.
 Our sincere appreciation goes to all the students and their RISE/X50 mentors for choosing to share their very best work at MEUS.
 The planning of MEUS has been a significant team effort of faculty, staff and students.
 Our thanks go to them for assembling such an outstanding event.